michael105/michael105/README.md

 <hr>

-If you'd like to support my work, here is a link to my stripe account.
+If you'd like to support my work, here is a link to my stripe account. <br>
+Any amount is welcome.

 https://donate.stripe.com/3cs8xR1J6bVJ7cY4gg